EB-5 Visa Complete Guide (2026): Investment Criteria, Timelines, and FAQs for Investors

 • Receipt of physical green card: 8-12 weeks after approval

-Factors influencing the processing time include USCIS workload, the complexity of the application, background check delays, receiving an RFE (Request for Evidence), and interview scheduling.
-The timeline can also be affected by the type of investment you are pursuing, the regional center involvement, and various individual circumstances.
+Factors influencing processing time include USCIS workload, the complexity of the application, background check delays, receiving an RFE (Request for Evidence), and interview scheduling.
+The timeline can also be affected by changes in law, policy, or adjudication practices.

 EB-5 Program Updates: Latest News and Policy Changes